wojciechpolak/glifestream/INSTALL.md

    - Gunicorn for the Django app
    - `python -u /app/worker.py --daemon` for background fetches and maintenance

+If a step fails, the container stops there with that step's error, before Supervisor starts.

 Required environment values
 ---------------------------